-La Bicyclette Restaurant: At the corner of 7th and Delores in Carmel, this restaurant came highly recommended by Chicago friends who have a second home in Carmel.
+La Bicyclette Restaurant: At the corner of 7th and Dolores in Carmel, this restaurant came highly recommended by Chicago friends who have a second home in Carmel.
 It has a casual, fun atmosphere.
 The food was really excellent as were the wines.
 I had a trout entree with yogurt sauce plus fingerling potatoes and vegetables.
 I loved the rose and the homemade prosecco sorbet topped with mixed berries.
 The service and attention was excellent.
 I would definitely go back!!

 They also have the Casanova restaurant for French and Italian food, which is a touch more formal and comes highly recommended by new friends I met in Paso Robles at Zin Fest.

 The Restaurant at Mission Ranch is a really a great find.
 It seems to attract more of a locals crowd.
 It has both indoor and outdoor seating with wonderful views.
 There is a piano bar too.
 I had an excellent halibut entree with coconut.

 In Carmel Valley, Bernardus Lodge & Spa is a wonderful place to eat as I explored the Valley.
 There new restaurant is Lucia Restaurant & Bar.
 There is great outdoor seating as well overlooking the croquet lawns.

 Earthbound Farms Farm Stand Market & Organic Cafe: I buy their products in Chicago.
 Make sure to visit the Farm Stand Market & Organic Cafe where it all started in Carmel Valley.
 In the Cafe, you will find salads, soups, sandwiches, coffee drinks and frozen yogurt.
 You can also walk through some of the gardens including the herb garden.
 7250 Carmel Valley Road.

 Carmel Valley Village has the biggest concentration of restaurants and tasting rooms.
 Stop by Cowgirl Winery.
 I had their Georis Rose at their restaurant, La Bicyclette, in Carmel and loved it.
 Cowgirl also has Casanova in Carmel listed above and Corkscrew Cafe in Carmel Valley which I was told is excellent.
 The outdoor patio is really lovely.
 55 W. Carmel Valley Rd., Carmel Valley.